FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/quick_start.rst

 Import Engineering
 ---------------------
-Open the AIRLab software and select Import or New Project, as shown below.
+Open the AIRLab software, as shown in the figure, click "New" or "Project" to quickly create or open a new project file.

 .. figure:: quick_start/15.png
 	:align: center